syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 ## Assigning a Custom Editor by the editor type

-You can use the `EditorType` property of `CustomEditor` class to apply the custom editor for multiple properties with same property type.
+By default, when we use the `Editor` property in the `CustomEditor` class to assign the same custom editor to multiple properties, the same instance of the custom editor class is used and modified for all of the assigned properties.
+You can resolve this issue by using the `EditorType` property of the `CustomEditor` class to apply the custom editor for multiple properties with the same property type.
 The default value of the `EditorType` property is **null**.

 You can set the value for `EditorType` property when custom editor is initialized in `ViewModel` class as shown below.